-The Plymouth Creek Trail follows Plymouth Creek through the woods for another .4 miles until a junction with the south end of the Plymouth Mountain Trail.
-Follow the Plymouth Mountain Trail for a half mile to the Scenic View Trail.
+Trail follows Plymouth Creek through the woods for another .4 miles until a junction with the south end of the Plymouth Mountain Trail.
+Follow the Plymouth Mountain Trail for a half mile to the Scenic View Trail

 The Scenic View Trail is a straightforward shot north to the Scenic View crags and a magnificent view of Denver.
 Right before the end, there's an obvious granite outcrop on the left.
 This appears to be the highest point of Plymouth Mountain, though there is no marker on the top of the outcrop.
 It's a pretty easy scramble to the top of this crag, and there are nice views of Warren Peak to the south, and Mount Evans to the west.

 From C-470, take the Kipling exit and go south.
 Turn right on West Ute Avenue (there will be a sign for the park), and then right on Deer Creek Canyon Road.
 You will pass South Valley Park on the right.
 About 1/2 mile further, turn left on Grizzly Drive, and then turn right into the parking lot for the park.

 The park is open from one hour before sunrise to one hour before sunset.
 The Meadowlark, Homesteader and Golden Eagle Trails are closed to mountain bikers.
 Camping is not permitted.

 See here for more information.

 700 Jefferson County Pkwy